Ross65536/FEUP-LPOO/README.md

 * State in GameLevel.
 This class usually updates GameWorld which is attached to it and draws the objects present in it, but if the hero dies it shouldn't this anymore and the screen should be changeed to show a menu.
 * GameLoop is used in GameScreen.
 This class extends Screen which implements this.
 A method is called peridically to update the game state (update game World, draws objects) and it receives input to control the game World state.
 * Template pattern is used extensively, on the gui alone there are four abstractions: AbstractGUI, AbstractSingleStageGUI, WidgetsInput and WidgetsGeneric.
 On the game logic there is abstraction for the game level so as to create diferent levels based on the abstraction.
-* State pattern is used in the MenuManager class when changing between menus, the class holds a field named currentMenu which is initialized as the abstract class that all menus extends from(AbstractGUI), when changing between menus the MenuManager's setMenu method is called to replace the currentMenu field of MenuManager to the menu specified in the only argument of the method.
+* State pattern is used in the MenuManager class when changing between menus, the class holds a field named currentMenu which is initialized as the abstract class that all menus extend from(AbstractGUI), when changing between menus the MenuManager's setMenu method is called to replace the currentMenu field of MenuManager to the menu specified in the only argument of the method.
 * Component pattern is used for multi stage menus, the abstract class AbstractGUI holds a list of Stage components for menus that use more then one Stage, AbstractGUI has a functions 'act' and 'draw' which call the 'act' and 'draw' of all Stage components.
 * Abstract factory is used on the GUI, the AbstractGUI class holds two fields that are declared as abstract classes, the subclasses of AbstractGUI decide what concrete class those two field are going to be initialized as.
 In the case of the subclass MainGui those two fields are initialized as MainGUIWidgetsInput and MainGUIWidgetsProperties.
-* Observer pattern is used on the AbstractGUI class because when adding new components they get automatically included in the update functions (act and draw) of the class.
+* Observer pattern is used on the AbstractGUI class because when adding new components they get automatically included in the update functions (act and draw) of the AbstractGUI class.
 * Update method is used in the AbstractGUI since when calling the act and draw functions of the AbstractGUI class all components belonging to it get their respective act and draw functions called.
-* Object pool is used in the MenuManager class when setting up a new menu to display and allow input for, when setMenu method of the MenuManager is called a menu is only created if it hasn't been already created or if its usage has been too low and was deleted in consequence.
-When an initialized menu class hasn't been called for display for a certain number of setMenu calls the menu class is nullified and set up for the garbage collector to delete.
+* Object pool is used in the MenuManager class.
+Each menu is initialized in the begining of the game and laid in a pool on menus and each time a menu is needed the already created menu is used.
+When a certain menu needs just a few changes a function is called for this.
 * Singleton pattern is used on the static enum struct on the MenuManager class, each value of the enum is initialized with a menu class type which is used when calling createInstance which either returns an already created menu or creates the menu if it is not initialized.
+* Decorator pattern is used with the HeroLifesWrapper class that encapsulated the regular Hero class and adds the new functionality of getting hit and being nocked back, losing lifes and being immune for a few seconds.
+* Facade pattern is very used for the gameWorlds, each gameWorld can implement different actions since each gameworld can have diferent game features.
+The gameworlds are simplified interfaces that call the update methods for each gamefeature.
+* Delegation pattern for the gameworld features, each gameworld holds diferent features objects(delagates) that it used to delagate update methods.

 ### Major Difficulties
 * One major difficulty was finding the right level of abstraction and the right separation between the modules in order to achieve a low level of coupling between the classes.